george-hawkins/pololu-romi-jetbot/jetson-nano-notes.md

     $ gsettings list-recursively org.gnome.Vino

-The issue is covered in Ubuntu [bug 1741027](https://bugs.launchpad.net/ubuntu/+source/unity-control-center/+bug/1741027/) - they claim to have fixed this in November 2018 but it still seems to be present.
+The issue is covered in Ubuntu [bug 1741027](https://bugs.launchpad.net/ubuntu/+source/unity-control-center/+bug/1741027/) - they claim to have fixed this in November 2018 but it still seems to be present here.

-This post nVidia [forum post](https://devtalk.nvidia.com/default/topic/1042018/jetson-agx-xavier/setting-up-vnc-server-solved-/) points to the only solution I got to work.
+This post nVidia [forum post](https://devtalk.nvidia.com/default/topic/1042018/jetson-agx-xavier/setting-up-vnc-server-solved-/) points to the only solution I got to work:

     $ sudo vim /usr/share/glib-2.0/schemas/org.gnome.Vino.gschema.xml

-Add the enabled key as described [here](https://bugs.launchpad.net/ubuntu/+source/unity-control-center/+bug/1741027/comments/11).
+Add then add back in the `enabled` key as described [here](https://bugs.launchpad.net/ubuntu/+source/unity-control-center/+bug/1741027/comments/11).

     $ sudo glib-compile-schemas /usr/share/glib-2.0/schemas